 Social media kept me accountable

-Posting photos of New Jersey Transit constituted almost 100% of my social media activity during this project.
+Photographing New Jersey Transit and posting the photos constituted almost 100% of my social media activity during this project.
 Every day, I posted the photo along with the uniform caption:

 “48 Days of NJ Transit : x/48 | #njtransit #commute #48daysofnjtransit”